Last updated on .

 Stone reliefs

-The most impressive artifacts on display are the wooden artifacts.
-Featured are early 14th century wooden window shutters from Konya as well as an Anatolian Seljuk cenotaph and coffin dated 1251.
+Among the most striking artifacts are the wooden pieces, including early 14th-century wooden window shutters from Konya, as well as an Anatolian Seljuk cenotaph and coffin dating to 1251.

 Wooden artifacts in Principalities and Early Ottoman Empire at the Museum of Turkish and Islamic Arts in Istanbul, Turkey